mabhijithn/irregulars-neureka-codebase/preprocessing/iclabel/README.md

 The main script that must be run is "run_icalabel.m"  (number of start and end subject must be defined as an input in order to be able to parallelize it)
 The architecture of the files must be the same as in the initial dataset

 The level for artifact removal has been set to correlation 0.6 (everything above this are rejected as artifact).
-In order to run the code you need eeglab2019_1, with plugins Biosig, Cleanrawdata and IClabel v 1.2.4 preinstalled

-You need to replace the following functions of eeglab:
+In order to run the code you need eeglab2019_1, with plugins Biosig, Cleanrawdata and IClabel v 1.2.4 preinstalled You need to replace the following functions of eeglab:
   - pop_runinca.m   (line 385 adapted in order to have full rank)
   - pop_clean_rawdata.m  (line 125 adapted in order to be able to load the same preselected settings for Cleanrawdata plugin).

-The file input.mat includes the preselected setting for Cleanrawdata plugin
+The file input.mat includes the preselected settings for Cleanrawdata plugin

 The file neureca.locs includes the positions and different namings of the electrodes in Neureka challenge